Log Details¶

 L::RE(`.*`):(`message`) { `index` = 'default' and `host` = "ip-172-31-204-89.cn-northwest-1" AND `source` = "kodo-log" AND `service` = "kodo-inner" AND `filename` = "0.log" and `log_read_lines` >= 1354140 and `log_read_lines` <= 1354200} sorder by log_read_lines

 b.
-Get the time of the current log, and calculate the start time and end time by moving forward/backward.
+Get the current log time, and derive the query start time and end time by moving forward/backward.

 -

-Start time: Move back 5 minutes from the current log time;
+Start time: Move 5 minutes backward from the current log time.

 -

-End time: Take the time of the 50th data point after moving forward 50 entries from the current log time.
-If
+End time: Take the time of the 50th log after the current log (·), if

-Click to jump to the details page.
+Click to jump to the log context page.
 You can manage all current data through the following operations:

-- Click the side button to switch the system's default automatic line break to content overflow mode.
-At this point, each log is displayed as one line, and you can slide left and right as needed to view.
+Click the button on the side to switch the system's default auto-wrap to content overflow mode, where each log is displayed as one line, and you can scroll left and right as needed;

 Correlation Analysis¶

 The system supports correlation analysis of log data.
-Besides error details, extended fields, and context logs, you can comprehensively understand the corresponding HOSTs, CONTAINERS, NETWORKs, etc., associated with the logs.
+In addition to error details, extended fields, and context logs, you can also get a one-stop understanding of the host, container, network, etc., corresponding to the log.

 Built-in Pages¶

-For built-in pages such as HOSTs, CONTAINERS, Pods, etc., you can perform the following operations:
+For built-in pages such as host, container, Pod, etc., you can perform the following operations:

-- (Using the "HOST" built-in page as an example) *
+(Taking the "Host" built-in page as an example)

-- Edit the current page display fields; the system will automatically match corresponding data based on the fields;
+Edit the current page's display fields, the system will automatically match corresponding data based on the fields;

-- Select to jump to the metric view, HOST details page;
+Choose to jump to the metric view or host details page;

 Note

-Only workspace managers can modify the display fields of built-in pages, and it is recommended to configure common fields.
-If this page is shared by multiple explorers, field modifications will take effect in real-time.
+Only workspace administrators can modify the display fields of built-in pages.
+It is recommended to configure common fields.
+If the page is shared by multiple explorers, field modifications will take effect in real time.

-For example: Configuring the "index" field here will allow normal display if the field exists in the logs, but if this field is missing in the APM explorer, the corresponding value will not be displayed.
+For example: Configuring the "index" field here, if the log contains this field, it will be displayed normally.
+If the trace explorer lacks this field, the corresponding value will not be displayed.

 Built-in Views¶